btholt/complete-intro-to-react-v4/lessons/redux.md

 }
 ```

 That's it for action creators.
 Let's also show you how to do async actions. there are a thousand flavors of how to do async with Redux.
-The most popular are [redux-obvservable][ro], [redux-saga][rs], [redux-promise][rp], and [redux-thunk][rt].
+The most popular are [redux-observable][ro], [redux-saga][rs], [redux-promise][rp], and [redux-thunk][rt].
 We're going to use redux-thunk because it's simplest: the others are more powerful but more complex.

 A thunk is a function.
 It's the representation of a value that has not been determined yet.
 It's an async value, similar to a promise.
 If I have